qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 In case the source image is not in vector format, you can attempt to convert a raster image using tools like [this](https://www.aconvert.com/image/png-to-svg/).

-## Customizing Gitea pages and resources
+## Customizing RIA Hub pages and resources

-Gitea's executable contains all the resources required to run: templates, images, style-sheets and translations.
+RIA Hub's executable contains all the resources required to run: templates, images, style-sheets and translations.
 Any of them can be overridden by placing a replacement in a matching path inside the `custom` directory.
 For example, to replace the default `.gitignore` provided for C++ repositories, we want to replace `options/gitignore/C++`.
 To do this, a replacement must be placed in `$GITEA_CUSTOM/options/gitignore/C++` (see about the location of the `CustomPath` directory at the top of this document).

-Every single page of Gitea can be changed.
+Every single page of RIA Hub can be changed.
 Dynamic content is generated using [go templates](https://pkg.go.dev/html/template), which can be modified by placing replacements below the `$GITEA_CUSTOM/templates` directory.

 To obtain any embedded file (including templates), the [`gitea embedded` tool](administration/cmd-embedded.md) can be used.
-Alternatively, they can be found in the [`templates`](https://github.com/go-gitea/gitea/tree/main/templates) directory of Gitea source (Note: the example link is from the `main` branch.
+Alternatively, they can be found in the [`templates`](https://github.com/go-gitea/gitea/tree/main/templates) directory of RIA Hub source (Note: the example link is from the `main` branch.
 Make sure to use templates compatible with the release you are using).

-Be aware that any statement contained inside `{{` and `}}` are Gitea's template syntax and shouldn't be touched without fully understanding these components.
+Be aware that any statement contained inside `{{` and `}}` are RIA Hub's template syntax and shouldn't be touched without fully understanding these components.

 ### Customizing startpage / homepage

-Copy [`home.tmpl`](https://github.com/go-gitea/gitea/blob/main/templates/home.tmpl) for your version of Gitea from `templates` to `$GITEA_CUSTOM/templates`.
+Copy [`home.tmpl`](https://github.com/go-gitea/gitea/blob/main/templates/home.tmpl) for your version of RIA Hub from `templates` to `$GITEA_CUSTOM/templates`.
 Edit as you wish.
-Dont forget to restart your Gitea to apply the changes.
+Dont forget to restart your RIA Hub to apply the changes.

 ### Adding links and tabs